San Juan Islands 6-Day sea kayaking tour. Truly a trip of a lifetime!

 Trip Requirements:

-We want all of our guests to feel comfortable and safe while on the water.
+We want all of our guests to feel comfortable and safe on the water.
 It is Tumalo Creek's policy that all San Juan Island Sea Kayaking participants meet minimum skills requirements.
 Prerequisites offered by our store include:

 • Basic Skills Kayaking (BSK)